lurch9229/Ape-Escape-Tracker/README.md

 3. [x] ~~Calculate Coins and Monkeys per Level in the grid~~

-See [CHANGELOG.md](https://github.com/lurch9229/Ape-Escape-Tracker/blob/main/CHANGELOG.md) for full changes
+See [CHANGELOG.md](https://github.com/lurch9229/Ape-Escape-Tracker/blob/main/CHANGELOG.md) for full changes Version 0.3.0

-Version 0.2.2
+	Autotracking -:
+		- Autotracking of Mailboxes
+  		- Added autotracking of new settings

+	Layout -:
+		- Updated layout to include Specter 1 and Specter 2
+  		- Added Options : Mailboxes, SuperFlyer
+    		- Layout adjustement to make rooms for more options (We are starting to have MANY options)
+      		- Updated Map scaling to make it better

+	Items/Locations -:
+		- Added Mailboxes as locations
+		- Revised ALL locations/item logic since it had been reworked in the apworld
+  		- Added CCA boss and TVT Boss in the tracking for their respective locations
+		- Verified/updated locations rules based on Net and WaterNet logic
+  		- Added Peak Point Matrix as a map location
+    		- Fixed Wabi Sabi Wall/Barrel Room Coin not being tracked properly
+    		- Fixed Specter's Factory Lava Room Coin not being tracked properly Version 0.2.2

 	Autotracking -: